Recap of Thought Leadership and Deployment Experience Sessions

 Themes at Strata Data Conference

-Clearly, the sexy themes of machine learning and artificial intelligence (ML & AI) took center stage, both literally and figuratively with respect to the content of sessions and vendors represented.
-At first glance, the secondary theme was about the hottest and latest open source technologies.
-Thankfully there was also a fair amount of coverage on the ethical use of data.
+Clearly, the popular themes of machine learning and artificial intelligence (ML & AI) took center stage, both literally and figuratively with respect to the content of sessions and vendors represented.
+At first glance, the secondary theme was about the latest open source technologies.
+There was also a fair amount of coverage on the ethical use of data.
 A theme flying seemingly under the radar is a foundational theme that is required to drive the success for ML & AI: data access control for governance as well as rising regulation pressures.
 Certainly, it’s a widely recognized concern, and we are seeing that we are still in the early days of this priority, however there is absolutely no argument from anyone that it’s a critical requirement.

 In the rest of this blog, I will discuss some of the happenings around data security, access control and governance at Strata San Francisco in these two sections.